James11222/PyCosmoMMF/docs/basic_usage.md

 We then have the option of running the tagging scheme a few different ways.
 The first important argument in `calc_structure_bools()` besides the `density_field` and the `max_signatures` arrays is the `verbose_flag`.
-When

-set to `True` the code gives a lot more information and provides a few plots.
-This is best turned on when

-debugging the code.
-When `verbose_flag` is turned on there are 4 additional outputs to the `calc_structure_bools()`

-function: `S_fil, dM2_fil, S_wall, dM2_wall` which can be used to make the mass
-change curves for filaments and
+When set to `True` the code gives a lot more information and provides a few plots.
+This is best turned on when debugging the code.
+When `verbose_flag` is turned on there is an additional output to the `calc_structure_bools()` function: `summary_data` which is a dictionary containing all the relevant extra information one might need.
+It can be used to make the mass change curves for filaments and walls.
+Consult the API Docs tab for a detailed summary of what is inside `summary_data`.

-walls.

 **_Verbose Flag On:_**